zakelawen/MedGRAG/README.md

 This includes the original implementation of CKG-RAG: Enhancing LLM Reasoning in Medical Domain Using Contextual Knowledge Graphs.

-**D²-RAG** is a framework that achieves adaptive knowledge retrieval and utilization through a dual-stage decision mechanism.

 ## 📌 Abstract